Compact connected components in relative character varieties of punctured spheres: Compact components

-\begin{rmk} In the proofs of Lemmas \ref{l:decompositionU} and \ref{l:decompositionV}, the assumption that $(\alpha,\beta)$ is constant simplifies the notations a lot.
+In particular, $l\leq -a+1$.
+But on the other hand, by maximality, $l\geq \frac{\deg(\UU)}{p}=-a+1$.
+So $l=-a+1$ and $\UU=\OO(-a+1)\oplus\cdots\oplus \OO(-a+1)$. \end{proof} \begin{rmk} In the proofs of Lemmas \ref{l:decompositionU} and \ref{l:decompositionV}, the assumption that $(\alpha,\beta)$ is constant simplifies the notations a lot.
 However, one could easily extend the proof to $\SU(p,q)$-multiweights in a neighborhood of a constant multiweight satisfying the required hypotheses. \end{rmk}